ShadowKatStudios/OC-Minitel/protocol-3.md

-# Minitel - An easy to implement LAN protocol
+# Minitel - Layer 3

 ## Language
 Node - a device of some description on a Minitel network, ie a computer, server, microcontroller or drone.